South Puget Sound Community College says fall instruction will remain mostly online

 To meet the current distancing requirement, class sizes would have to be reduced to 10-12 students, she said.

 “That’s not feasible for us,” Green said, adding that the college enrolled between 5,000-5,500 students in spring quarter.
-That’s down eight percent from the same time last year, she said.
+That’s down 8 percent from the same time last year, she said.

-Gov. Jay Inslee, citing federal COVID-19 guidelines, has reduced the social distancing requirement to three feet for K-12 instruction, but college officials do not expect a change, Green said.
+Gov. Jay Inslee, citing federal COVID-19 guidelines, has reduced the social distancing requirement to 3 feet for K-12 instruction, but college officials do not expect a change, Green said.

-“If it drops back to three feet, which we don’t think is going to happen, we can always add in-person options,” she said.
+“If it drops back to 3 feet, which we don’t think is going to happen, we can always add in-person options,” she said.

 “If it’s something mandated at the state level, we may change that,” she said.